mjdamgaard/UP-Web-Project/new_readme_draft.md

 * The source code of the uploaded apps is visible to the public, and cannot be changed on a whim, which means that users do not have to trust each individual creator of the apps and features that they want to use.

-* An *extended business model* (TODO: Insert link), if utilized, will allow the developing users to get paid fairly for their contributions, and even help to attract more investments on top of that.
+* An [extended business model](open-dev-co-ops.md), if utilized, will allow the developing users to get paid fairly for their contributions, and can also allow the platform to attract more investments on top of that.

-## TODOs
-*TODO: Insert links in the above text.*